blynkkk/blynkkk.github.io/readme.md

 #Widgets
 ### Common Widget Settings
-Most of the settings are self-explainable, but there are some hidden features that you can use
+Most of the settings are self-explanatory, but there are some hidden features that you can use.

 ### Pin Selection
 This is one of the main parameters you need to set